 subject to this Act.

 [Section 41 amended by No. 25 of 1993 s.
-14.]
+14; No. 13 of 2007 s.
+11.]

 42. Charges for periods preceding, or for improvements made or services provided subsequent to, registration

 (1) If an administrative authority makes a prescribed charge in respect of any land for a year or part of a year preceding the date of issue of the notice requiring payment of that prescribed charge, a person, subject to subsection (2), may be allowed a rebate on that prescribed charge, if at the commencement of the rating year in which the charged period occurred that person was —